 Blogging has helped thousands of people establish their professional and personal brand.
 Whether you are a new business owner, a self-employed expert, or an employee with expertise, blogging can help you grow your brand.

-Here are 5 ways I have seen blogging help people grow their brand.
+Here are five ways I have seen blogging help people grow their brand.

 1. Personal Branding

 You and your expertise are your brand.
 Blogging is a great way to market yourself.
 John Elder of Egoscue Nashville uses his blog to get found by customers and communicate what he does to help them with pain and posture.
 In his book Crush It, Gary Vanerchuk tells us that if he were a CPA he would be posting out hints of taxes and IRS rulings to help grow his brand.
 Identify what you want your customers to know and trust about you.
 Write down the topics you want to be an expert in.
 That is good blog material.

 2. Establish Yourself as an Authority

 Related to personal branding is your authority.
 Authority is not only about you telling what you do and what you know but about establishing yourself as an authority on the subject.
 Cliff Ravenscraft shows the world he is an authority on podcasting through his blog.
 Think about those questions you are always asked.
 Either from your clients or co-workers, these questions point to what others want to know and where they think you have authority.
 Build on it by answering their questions in a blog.